arlofonseca/fivem-parking/README.md

 The primary goal of this system for managing vehicles and garages is to move towards a more adaptable and universal structure.
 It helps you determine ownership of a vehicle and its current location.
 Essentially, this system provides you with the flexibility to access information about your owned vehicles and retrieve them from any location of your choice.

+## Frameworks

+- ox_core
+- qb-core (not supported)
+- esx (not supported)

 ## Features

+- Utilizes ox_lib for all UI elements (e.g., notifications, menus, input), and cache.
-- Conveniently access your vehicle garage or owned vehicles from a location of your preference.
+- Conveniently store and retrieve your owned vehicles from a location of your choosing, enhancing the realism of your experience.
 - Identify whether you own a vehicle or not.
 - While the flexibility of accessing your vehicles from any location is undoubtedly a plus, it's worth noting that once your vehicle is impounded, the retrieval process becomes constrained to a fixed and static impound location.
 - Support is extended to aircraft and boats, each equipped with facilities that cater to storage and retrieval.
-- Only works for Overextended framework, not ESX or anything else.
+- Includes a tracking system for players to locate their vehicles easily, either within their garage, on the map, or at the impound.

 ## Installation